Ishan330/Verilog_Square_Root_Algorithms/README.md

 architectures for computing the square root of an 8-bit unsigned integer using Verilog HDL, targeting the Xilinx Artix-7 FPGA.

-Unlike typical simulation-only projects, all architectures were synthesized on the same FPGA target using AMD Vivado 2025.2, and compared using real hardware metrics — FPGA resource utilization (LUTs, Flip-Flops) and static timing analysis.
+All architectures were synthesized on the same FPGA target using AMD Vivado 2025.2, and compared using real hardware metrics — FPGA resource utilization (LUTs, Flip-Flops) and static timing analysis.
 This enables a meaningful architectural trade-off comparison grounded in actual hardware evidence rather than theoretical estimates.